This post is also available in: Español (Spanish)

-Besides the few bars located on “Gay Street” also known as Via di San Giovanni in Laterano, there is really no gayborhood in Rome.
+The only centralized gay hangout in the city is Via San Giovanni in Laterano, also known as “Gay Street.”
+This small stretch of gay venues is just a stone’s throw away from the Colesseum and it’s a good place to start if you want to get a feel for the gay scene in Rome.
+Besides the few bars located on “Gay Street”, there is really no gayborhood in Rome.
 The bars are spread out across the city but there are still a decent amount of options to choose from even given the conservative nature of the city.

-Coming Out – This is probably Rome’s most popular gay bar and it’s an institution in the city.
+Coming Out – probably Rome’s most popular gay bar and it’s an institution in the city.
 It’s open for lunch, dinner and until late for drinks and fun.
 Many people crowd the streets in front of this and the other Gay Street bars during the weekends and on warm nights.
-Address: Via di San Giovanni in Laterano 8, 00184

-My Bar – This is a small bar and café also located on Gay Street near the Colesseum.
+My Bar – a small bar and café also located on Gay Street near the Colesseum.
 It’s open during the day for breakfast, lunch and dinner and stays open late until 2am for drinks.
 There’s a small dance floor in the back with a DJ.
-Quite the variety of beers on tap, super friendly staff, cozy atmosphere and even a sing-along or two if you're in the mood Address: Via di San Giovanni in Laterano 12, 00184
+Quite the variety of beers on tap, super friendly staff, cozy atmosphere and even a sing-along or two if you're in the mood.

 Company Roma – Looking for bears in Rome, look no further.
 This bar caters to the hirsute and their allies.
 A large basement bar plays disco classics most nights, but they also run cabaret nights on some and more sexually oriented ones on others.
 A membership card is required for entrance but they´re easily bought at the door on the night.